GPUOpen-Tools/radeon_gpu_profiler/docs/source/profile_summary.rst

 profiling overhead is also expressed in terms of memory bandwidth used to write the SQTT data.

-The **Event statistics** pie chart and table show the event counts colored by different OpenCL APIs.
+The **Event statistics** pie chart and table show the event counts.
+For OpenCL, the items are colored by OpenCL API type.
+For HIP, the items are colored by either kernel name (for dispatches) or HIP API type (for other events).
 In the example below, there are 89 clEnqueueNDRangeKernel calls and 7 clEnqueueFillBuffer calls.
 The meaning of CmdBarrier() is explained in the Barriers section.

 .. image:: media_rgp/rgp_profile_summary_3.png
 ..